Skip to main content

 While Confluence excels for team collaboration spaces, there are also space templates available from the “Create a space” option to create Confluence documentation, knowledge base, customer support site, or sites for your HR, finance, and legal teams.

 If you find yourself with Confluence users asking for more, be an early adopter of beta and new Confluence features.
-For example, Atlassian recently released Confluence Whiteboards into beta.
-They also launched a beta of Confluence Databases to offer more flexibility in organising their information and an apparent response to Notion’s growth in the enterprise.
+For example, some of Atlassian’s newest features include Confluence Whiteboards and Confluence Databases.

 Start small with a proof of concept when implementing beta features and demo it to your team.
 Offer to install the betas into a Confluence space of their choosing.